Are insomnia and sleep apnea related?

 The Importance of Professional Evaluation and Treatment

 Overlapping symptoms can sometimes make it challenging to distinguish between insomnia and sleep apnea without professional evaluation.
-Therefore, it's important for individuals who experience symptoms of either condition to seek medical advice.
+Therefore, it's essential for individuals who experience symptoms of either condition to seek medical advice.

 A thorough evaluation by a sleep specialist can help identify the specific sleep disorder and determine the most effective treatment plan.
 This often involves a sleep study, also known as polysomnography, which monitors your sleep stages and cycles to identify disruptions in your sleep pattern.